Preparing for 2020: Times are changing, so is CX!

 There is no denial of the fact that the biggest and the fastest growing trend is technology.
 Think about all the new technologies in the last 5 years that changed the customer experience.
 Now imagine the same change over the next 5 years.
 Scary isn’t it?
 By 2020, customers shall be armed with more technologies than you can imagine and will be demanding more from your organization’s customer experience.

-While digital consumers are using digital channels for transactions, their decisions are also being influenced by digital channels.
+While digital consumers are using digital channels for transactions, their decisions are also being influenced by digital disruptions.
 Customers today are overwhelmed with data and this creates a cognitive block in decision making.
-Organizations need to understand that customers need to be catered with the right solutions to the right problems.
-Amazon and Wall Mart, despite their massive offerings, have managed to break this clutter through targeted use of technologies.
+Organizations must understand that customers need to be catered with the right solutions to the right problems.
+Amazon and Wall Mart, despite their massive offerings, have managed to break this clutter through the targeted use of technologies.

-So what can organizations do to create a winning customer experience in the future?
+So what can organizations do to create a winning customer experience in 2020?

-Here are 5 avenues that direct your CX initiatives:
+Here are 5 avenues that will direct your CX initiatives

 According to Gartner, 2020 is going to witness 20 billion ‘things’ connected to the Internet.
 These include general purpose devices like phones, watches, and PCs as well as objects like vending machines, connected cars, jet engines, TVs, etc. As customers become more open to interact with all these internet-connected devices and machines, it gives organizations a huge opportunity for in-moment experience building.

 Organizations can utilize the insights extracted from big data analysis of all those connected devices to offer real-time, relevant and valuable customer experiences.
 IoT will assist organizations to create customized offerings by combining creativity, logic and data, and sync that with customer needs and brand goals.